albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 ### Data of detection

-With the data available, the algorithm we replicated, have detected many malicious messages, in numbers:
+With the available datasets, the algorithm we replicated have detected many malicious messages, in numbers:

 - 605'379 over 656'579 messages for **DoS attack** (numerically in line with a Denial of Service attack)
 - 21890 over 591'900 messages for **Fuzzy attack**